amejiarosario/amejiarosario.github.io/source/_drafts/How-to-be-more-awesome-programmer-learning-data-structures-and-algorithms-free-online-course-tutorial.md

 But, how do you do that with code?
 Would you time "how long" it takes to run?
 What if you are running the same program on a mobile or in a quantum computer?
 The same code will give you different results, right?

-To answer these questions we need to nail some concepts first.
-We are going to represent programs as a function of the input.
+To answer these questions we need to nail some concepts first, like time complexity!

+## Time complexity

+Time complexity (or running time) is the estimated time taken by running an algorithms.
+However, it's not mesure in fractions of seconds but it is estimated by counting the number of elementary operations performed by a function or program.
+The real time the program takes to execute and the time complexity will be corelated by a constant factor under the following assumptions:

+* The elementary operation takes a fixed amount of time to performed.
+* The CPU is only executing the program in question (as other programs/OS might defer CPU resources and change the time taken).

+So, recaping, the time complexity is not about timing how long the algorithm takes to complete but rather how many instructions it will execute given an input.
+The running time of an algorithm depends on the size of the input and how the input elements are arranged.

+For instance, if we are sorting numbers and the elements are already sorted some algorithms won't perform as operations many operations as if they were unsorted.
+For each algorithm we can have the following running times:

+* Worst-case time complexity
+* Best-case time complexity
+* Average-case time complexity

+We usually care more about the **worst-case time complexity**, since we are hoping for the best but preparing for the worst.

+Let's do an example of how you can calculate the time complexity.
 Let's say we have this function to get the smallest numbre from an array:

 {% codeblock lang:js mark:6-7,10-11,15 %}
 /**